 About Don Det

 Don Det is the most popular of the islands in Si Phan Don, which is the 4,000 islands region in southern Laos.
 Don Det is considerably cheaper than neighbouring Don Khon island and has a livelier atmosphere.
-Don Det has become a popular place to visit over the last 6 years with a decline in visitors number to Vang Vieng, which had very lively nightlife until the Laotian authorities decided to shut down most of the bars from 2012 onward.
-Travellers who would have gone to Vang Vieng now largely go to Don Det instead.
+Don Det has become a popular place to visit since a decline in visitors number to Vang Vieng, which had very lively nightlife until the Laotian authorities decided to shut down most of the bars from 2012 onward.
+Many travellers who would have gone to Vang Vieng now go to Don Det instead.

 The reason for Don Det’s popularity is partly because of the scenery, partly because its very cheap to stay there, and partly because of the relaxed visitor friendly atmosphere.
 The Si Phan Don region is beautiful.
 There are lots of islands to visit, some impressive waterfalls, and some wildlife to see, including the rare Irawaddy dolphin.
 You can swim in the Mekong river, kayak, and float along slowly in a giant inflatable tube.
 Don Det has lots of bars and restaurants and, in season, lots of other foreign visitors to spend time with.
 Don Det tends to appeal most to backpackers aged from 20 to 30.
 Most of the accommodation is in wooden bungalows located on the river bank.
 The island is also known as a place where they sell ‘special shakes’ and ‘happy pizzas’, which may appeal to some travellers.
 Depending on your perspective, and your age, you may or may not enjoy Don Det.
 If it doesn’t sound like your type of place then leave the minivan one stop before Don Det, and stay on Don Khon which has better and more expensive accommodation and an attracts a different type of visitor.